-The Automatic Car Wash
+The Truth About Automatic Car Washes

-Exactly what you need to know (but no one will ever tell you)
+Exactly what you need to know, but no one will ever tell you.

 The lure of the automatic car wash is tempting.
 For a few dollars, you can coast through a cloud of soap and bubbles, and listen as the water cascades over your car, all without ever unbuckling your seatbelt.